wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/picking.md

     * `padding` – Removes particles within a given distance of the edge of the tomogram
     * `subset_list` – Optional file listing a subset of tomograms to process

-    As an example, this should generate around 16,000 motivelist entries:
+    As an example, this should generate around 1,850 motivelist entries per sphere:

         sg_motl_batch_sphere('tomolist.mat', 'allmotl_1.star', 'sphere', 8, 3.5, 1, 16, []);